 The Venture Pals 40L is made from thin nylon and offered little support during our walking test.
 It carried the weight strangely and was pretty uncomfortable overall when loaded with that much weight.
 The Adidas Alliance II Sackpack carried the weight surprisingly well, but by the end of the mile, our testers found the rope shoulder straps to noticeably chafe their armpits.

 Ease of Use

 The versatility of a backpack speaks to how many different types of situations you can use each pack for.
 Can you take it on a flight, is it big enough for all your school supplies, is it office-appropriate, does it work as a gym bag?
-We found both the Under Armour Adult Hustle 4.0 to the most versatile of all the bags.
+We found the Under Armour Hustle 5.0 to be the most versatile of all the bags.
 It's a perfect size to use as a day pack while traveling.
-It also has a separated compartment meant for shoes or laundry, making it great for athletics, and is sleek enough to not make you feel like a school kid walking around with an oversized backpack.
-Both Jansports boasted excellent size and a well thought out division of space, making them highly versatile.
+It also has a separate compartment meant for shoes or laundry, making it great for athletics, and it's sleek enough that you won't feel like a school kid walking around with an oversized backpack.
+Both JanSports boasted excellent size and a well-thought-out division of space, making them highly versatile.
 They are great as a school bag but certainly aren't too large to use as a carry-on or day pack.

 The Adidas Alliance II Sackpack was perhaps the least versatile.
 With no padding and little structure to the bag, it excels at carrying lightweight athletic gear such as shoes and a change of clothes but doesn't function well for carrying books, laptops, or other bulky items.